bnodnarb/AIRMF/_posts/govern/04-05-02-post-feedback.md

     * Red-amber-green (RAG) scales for impact severity and likelihood to assess AI system risk.
     * Establishment of policies for allocating risk management resources along established risk tolerance levels, with higher-risk systems receive more risk management resources and oversight.
     * Establishment of policies for approval, conditional approval, and disapproval of the design, implementation, and deployment of AI systems.
-* Establish policies facilitating the early decommissioning of an AI system that is deemed beyond practical mitigation.
+* Establish policies facilitating the early decommissioning of an AI system that is deemed risky beyond practical mitigation.

 </details>